dvbportal/cloudnode-wiki/quick-start-guide.md

 <a name="init-new-node"></a>
 ## Initialize your local working copy

 The easiest way is to use the [command line client](/cloudnode-command-line) to setup your local working copy.
+If this is the first time you are using the command line client make sure to enter your credentials first, or you will get the error "ERROR [HTTP 401] No authentication data sent".
+Details on installing and entering the credentials can be found [here](cloudnode-command-line).

+__Important note for Windows users:__ The "cloudnode app init" command is not yet supported.
+Please execute the steps 1.-7. one by one because git automation is not yet supported.

     $ cloudnode app init <app name>
     cloudnode info initializing git repo for <app name> into folder <app name>